About Dorr’s Rock

 How to run Dorr’s Rock

 Dorr’s Rock is a classic example of how indecision can thwart your run.
 The move itself is easy, as long as you stick to one direction.
 The river makes a sharp bend left and as it exits the bend, a large wrap rock is in the channel.
-At low flows, the wrap rock is not in play as a small sandbar will build right in front of it as well as the channel to the right will close off.
-At other levels, the wrap potential is high if you head into it and indecisiveness is in play as both a left and right option are possible.
-My personal rule, which has never failed me, is to decide to go left of the rock at all flows – even if this is a harder move at certain levels.
-My reasoning is the left line is always open and by committing ahead of time, indecisiveness is eliminated.
+At very low flows, the wrap rock is not in play as a small sandbar will build right in front of it as well as the channel to the right will close off.
+At higher levels, the wrap potential is high if you head into it and indecisiveness is in play as both a left and right option are possible.
+Make a decision on the direction and stick with it!

 A private boater surveys his wrapped raft